Arksine/moonraker/docs/web_api.md

 CPU usage of the Moonraker process.
 - `memory`: Integer value representing the current amount of memory allocated in RAM (resident set size).
-- `mem_units`: A string indentifying the units of the value in the `memory` field.
+- `mem_units`: A string identifying the units of the value in the `memory` field.
 This is typically "kB", but not guaranteed.

 If the system running Moonraker supports `vcgencmd` then Moonraker